-Show to the students the position of various categories of keys on the keyboard.
+Show to the students the position of various categories of keys on the keyboard and also show to the students that the small arrow moving on the screen is called pointer.

-Make the students understand that the alphabet keys (A to Z) on the keyboard are also used to write in small letters (a to z).
+Make the students understand that the alphabet keys (A to Z) on the keyboard are also used to write in small letters (a to z) and show the students the correct way of holding the mouse with reference to the position of fingers and palm.